Originally Web posted Monday, 15 April 2013.

 One might think (or hope) that selecting the three items and dragging and dropping from inside Keychain Access to somewhere out in Finder would work… nope.
 Works for the certificate only, but not the keys.
 Even selecting all three items in Keychain Access then choosingfails, in a similar way: a promising-named item is created, but again it is only the certificate.

-Note: the following information applies to all OS X versions tested to date (10.4 Tiger through 10.10 Yosemite), however the windows and menus differ enough for Tiger that in addition to what lies below this same information with (mostly) Tiger screenshots is available on the detailed setup page for Tiger.
+Note: the following information applies to all OS X versions tested to date (10.4 Tiger through 10.13 High Sierra), however the windows and menus differ enough for Tiger that in addition to what lies below this same information with (mostly) Tiger screenshots is available on the detailed setup page for Tiger.